clarehchao/PatientSpecificDosimetryToolForTargetedRadiationTherapy/README.md

 Introduction
 -------------------
 The dosimetry tool has been developed to estimate more accurate radiation dose to patient by using a particle-transport Monte Carlo C++ toolkit, [GEANT4 (GEomtry ANd Tracking)](http://geant4.cern.ch/).
 This Monte Carlo toolkit was first developed for high-energy physics applications, e.g. hadron physics, but physicists have been pulling/losing hairs to  implement and vadliate physics models for this toolkit to produce realistic models that would help users answer interestng research questions.
-On top of all the physics awesomeness in GEANT4, the toolkit takes advantages of object-oriented programming for users to develop applications customized to his/her own need and design, e.g. tons of APIs action!
+On top of all the physics awesomeness in GEANT4, the toolkit takes advantages of object-oriented programming for users to develop applications customized to his/her own need and design!

 Details